DominikSzczepaniak/distributed-cache/docs/thesis/spisTresci.md

 ---

 ###8.
-Summary8.1.
+Summary
+8.1.
 Evaluation of the degree of achievement of the work's objectives.
 8.2.
 Encountered implementation problems and challenges.
 8.3.
 Directions for further development of the project.